Transforming Anger Into Compassion

 “Compassion is the ultimate expression of your highest self.” – Richard Simmons

-We should meditate upon compassion for a few minutes each day to help awaken this understandingcompassion2 within us.
+We should meditate upon compassion for a few minutes each day to help awaken this understanding within us.
 Practicing it makes it become more natural.
-As the Dali Lama once said, “This is my simple religion.
+As the Dali Lama once said, This is my simple religion.
 There is no need for temples; no need for complicated philosophy.
-Our own brain, our own heart is our temple; the philosophy is kindness.”
+Our own brain, our own heart is our temple; the philosophy is kindness.

 There are scientific studies that suggest there are physical benefits to practicing compassion.
-People who practice it produce 100 percent more DHEA, which is a hormone that counteracts the aging process, and 23 percent less cortisol — the “stress hormone.”
+People who practice it produce 100 percent more DHEA, which is a hormone that counteracts the aging process, and 23 percent less cortisol the stress hormone.
 It’s a much simpler and healthier choice than taking prescription drugs.

 There are emotional and spiritual benefits as well.
 It helps you be happier, which affects those around you who also benefit.
 It turns out that compassion is one of the main tools for achieving happiness.
 It gives you a sense of inner peace.